tymyrddin/purple/source/docs/distribution-networks/threat-landscape/procedural-threats/insider-threats.md

 unusual, and plainly out of role.
 An operator with approval authority modifying SIPROTEC or SEL relay protection settings without engineering approval would violate the separation of duties.

-Stedin's Bedrijfsvoering system (the permit-to-work and appointment system) maintains these authority boundaries.
+The Bedrijfsvoering system (the permit-to-work and appointment system) maintains these authority boundaries.
 Each person's appointment includes flags indicating what they can do: whether they hold Schakelbevoegd (switching authority), whether they can approve maintenance plans, whether they can modify relay settings with DIGSI 5 or AcSELerator QuickSet.
 An insider who exceeds their documented authority is either violating procedure (a security concern) or has corrupted their appointment record (a system compromise).

-Detecting authority-scope violations at Stedin depends on access controls being enforced and logged.
-If a meter technician tries to access e-terracontrol SCADA, Stedin's access-control system denies access and logs the attempt.
+Detecting authority-scope violations depends on access controls being enforced and logged.
+If a meter technician tries to access e-terracontrol SCADA, the access-control system denies access and logs the attempt.
 If the denial is logged consistently, failed access attempts accumulate and can trigger investigation.
 But if the access controls are weak or improperly configured, a technician might be able to access e-terracontrol SCADA despite not having authority.

 ## Pattern violation (unusual access or changes)

-A Stedin insider's normal work pattern is established over time.
+An insider's normal work pattern is established over time.
 An operator works day shift and issues switching commands during business hours.
-A technician visits specific Stedin substations regularly as part of their assigned routes.
+A technician visits specific substations regularly as part of their assigned routes.
 A relay engineer connects to SIPROTEC and SEL relays during scheduled maintenance windows.
 Deviations from this pattern can indicate compromise or misuse.